 When I was around 12 or 13 [years old], my boy Martell "Marty Mcfly" was already working on an album, and he was the dopest rapper at school.
-We attended summer school together, and he invited me to the studio were he was putting together an album.
-Since we kicked it everyday—and had freestyle sessions during lunch—it only made sense to start a group, and so we created "The Prolific Click."
-That's essentially were I was introduced to creating music.
+We attended summer school together, and he invited me to the studio where he was putting together an album.
+Since we kicked it every day—and had freestyle sessions during lunch—it only made sense to start a group, and so we created "The Prolific Click."
+That's essentially where I was introduced to creating music.
 I continued making music throughout high school and would go to Joe's "Creative Music” [Record Store] in the Mission District in San Francisco, Ca. At that point, I started tapping into the local rap scene listening to artists and San Francisco natives like 11/5, RBL, and GLP.
-By the time I graduated high school, I had already been freestyling, writing poetry, and making mix tapes—actual cassettes tapes.
-And in 1999, my best friend Jay and I teamed up with my boy Kevin, and joined his rap group the “Triple X Playaz”, a group that released explicit music during that time.
+By the time I graduated high school, I had already been freestyling, writing poetry, and making mix tapes—actual cassette tapes.
+And in 1999, my best friend Jay and I teamed up with my boy Kevin and joined his rap group “Triple X Playaz”, a group that released explicit music during that time.
 Being in that group helped me grow as an artist, learn how to write verses, hooks, and perform in front of crowds.
-After 8 years I went solo, and put out my first single "Put It On My Life" (2009), which was featured on World Star Hip Hop, and haven’t stopped working since.
+After 8 years I went solo and put out my first single "Put It On My Life" (2009), which was featured on World Star Hip Hop, and hasn’t stopped working since.

 What can you tell us about the music scene in San Francisco?